TejSrivastava/Jubilant-octo-garbanzo/README.md

 # Jubilant-octo-garbanzo
-A Python chatbot for randomized texting.
+A Python Chatbot for randomized chatting and texting.